awagen/eyvent/README.md

 ## Building, testing, assembly, docker image
+NOTE: you will only be able to build the project if you locally publish `kolibri-storage`, which is to be found in the project `https://github.com/awagen/kolibri`.
+Release of the jar to public repo is planned.
+In the meantime you can do so in the root-folder of the above kolibri-project with `sbt kolibri-storage/publishLocal`.

 - recompile and test: `sbt clean test`
 - building jar within target/scala-2.13/: `sbt assembly`
 - creating docker image: `docker build . -t eyvent:0.0.1`